goetzke2/goetzke2/README.md

-- 👋 Hi, I’m Kerry Goetz @goetzke2
+- 👋 Hi, I’m Kerry Ashby @goetzke2
 - 👀 I’m interested in secondary use of health data, research and healthcare.
 - 📫 How to reach me kerrywvu@gmail.com
 - ORCiD 0000-0002-9821-7704